-This event is part of the College of Arts and Sciences’ semester-long initiative, “Themester 2017: Diversity • Difference • Otherness.
+This event is part of the College of Arts and Sciences’ semester-long initiative, “Themester 2020: Democracy."
 Themester is a program that combines academic courses, public lectures and exhibits, film showings and other events and is intended to engage students and the entire community in a collective learning experience about a timely, even urgent, issue.

-- What information is needed for the Themester calendar and webpage?
+- What information is needed for the Themester catalog and calendar?

 - Day, date

 - Cost to attend or participate, if any

 - Event title, invited speaker, series name, etc.

 - Abstract of talk or description of event